 Prevent Dendritic Growth from Ionic Contamination

 Polar or Ionic particles left from flux residue and other sources, when exposed to moisture from the ambient air and when current is applied, can connect into a chain or branch called a dendrite (Fig 1).
 These dendrites are conductive so form an unintended trace that cause current leakage or, over a longer period of time, even a short circuit.

 Dendritic grown between solder pads, caused by ionic contamination (photos courtesy of Foresite)

 What is Polar Contamination?

-When populating the board with components, the components themselves also can carry various ionic/conductive contaminants to your assembly including cutting oils/fluids, biocides, and corrosion preventatives.
+When populating the board with components, the components themselves can carry various ionic/conductive contaminants to your assembly including cutting oils/fluids, biocides, and corrosion preventatives.
 Be aware of common nonionic materials that can also affect the assembly steps – process oils, mold releases, etc. can be detrimental down the line.

 What Are The Most Common Ionic Contaminants From The Bare Board Fabrication?

 Common Moisture Trapped in the “Layering” Process